Leading with Love in Our Community

 Toys for Tots – Our students are asked to bring new toys to share with others.
 Each year, our donation boxes overflow showing our students' love of others.

-Our students also hold a yearly content, Coins for Kenya, to help raise scholarship funds for students attending our sister school, Sunrise of Africa School.
+Our students also hold a yearly contest, Coins for Kenya, to help raise scholarship funds for students attending our sister school, Sunrise of Africa School.
 Our Middle School students also help assemble a yearly donation mailing for Sunrise of Africa School that includes Christmas cards made by the students in Africa by putting the letters together, stamping them, and sending out the mailing as a service project.

 Branch alumni have completed various Eagle Scout projects that have helped beautify our campus.
 These include designing, constructing, and installing 20 nesting boxes for birds around campus; acquiring and planting two dozen saplings on campus; installing a drip irrigation system and rebuilding concrete block vegetable beds; and building and installing raised wooden planting beds with olla irrigation systems.